Alena-Alexander/lamp-lessons/Notes.md

 linking that calls the external files as needed during execution.

 # CHAPTER 5
-The basic requirements of any programming language include somewhere to store data, a means of directing program flow, and a fext output.
-PHP has all these, plus tools like else and elseif to make lifw bits and pieces such as expression evaluation, file management, and tee easier.
+The basic requirements of any programming language include somewhere to store data, a means of directing program flow, and , and a few bits and pieces such as expression evaluation, file management, and text output.
+PHP has all these, plus tools like else and elseif to make life easier.
+But even with all these in your toolkit, programming can be clumsy and tedious, especially if you have to rewrite portions of very similar code each time you need them.

-Objects take this concept a step further.
-An object incorporates one or more functions, and the data they use, into a single structure called a class.
-In this chapter, you’ll learn all about using functions, from defining and calling them to passing arguments back and forth.
-With that knowledge under your belt, you’ll start creating functions and using them in your own objects (where they will be referred to as methods).

 ## PHP Functions
 PHP comes with hundreds of ready-made, built-in functions, making it a very rich language.
 To use a function, call it by name.